 2) SREC Registration Program (SRP): Provides registration for solar renewable energy certificates (SRECs) for non-incentivized solar projects, including direct grid-connected projects connected to the New Jersey distribution system.
+Direct grid-connected projects registrants must work with their EDC or PJM to provide a document to verify that the generating facility is interconnected with an electric distribution system that supplies New Jersey.

-SRP projects less than 50kW that can prove acceptance in the JCP&L/ACE/ RECO SREC financing program will be eligible for an EDC Solar Financing Incentive (ESFI).
-This incentive will not be reserved upon registration acceptance.
-The ESFI is \$.50 per watt for projects completed by December 31, 2011.
-In addition, solar projects which are supplied with panels, inverters or racking systems from New Jersey manufacturers are eligible for incentives beginning at \$.15 per watt for racking system and inverters and up to \$.25 per watt for panels.
+A new incentive is available for SRP projects less than or equal to 50.0 kW that can prove acceptance in the JCP&L/ACE/ RECO SREC financing program.
+This incentive will be known as the EDC Solar Financing Incentive (ESFI) and will be discussed in the 2011 Program Changes and the Offerings and Customer Incentives sections of this document.

+In addition, the New Jersey Renewable Energy Manufacturing Incentive (NJREMI) continues to be available for solar projects which are supplied with panels, inverters or racking systems from New Jersey manufacturers.
+These incentives begin at \$.15 per watt for racking system and inverters and up to \$.25 per watt for panels.
+Additional details and the incentive schedule may be found in the NJ REMI section of this document.